korbidp3k/azure-function-r/README.md

 ## Creating an Azure Function

-1. Make sure you have an Azure Subscription and that you are logged in the [portal](!https://ms.portal.azure.com)
+1. Make sure you have an Azure Subscription and that you are logged in the [Azure Portal](https://ms.portal.azure.com)

 2. Navigate to the [Function creation wizard](https://ms.portal.azure.com/#create/Microsoft.FunctionApp).